A History of the Azores

 factories and factory ships gone dizzying or obsolete,

 a paean to sugar and wild wheat.
-I limit the compass of
+I limit the compass

-the Holy Ghost that nobody has seen except in greasy
+Holy Ghost that nobody has seen except in greasy

-window panes in Queens, who’s succored me plenty
+windowpanes in Queens, who’s spoiled me plenty

 we seek in Kierkegaard, or the split-second image